Kani Kusruti

-Kani Kusruti (born 12 September 1985) is an Indian actress and model.
-She first gained recognition in 2009 with the film Kerala Cafe, where her performance was critically acclaimed.
-Kani won the Best Actress at Kerala State Film Awards in 2020 and the BRICS Best Actress Award at the Moscow International Film Festival for her performance as Khadeeja in the film Biriyaani.
+Kani Kusruti is an Indian actress known primarily for her work in Malayalam films.
+She first gained recognition in 2009 with the film Kerala Cafe, in which her performance was critically acclaimed.
+Kani won the Best Actress at Kerala State Film Awards and the Best Actress Award at the Moscow International Film Festival for her performance in the film Biriyaani (2020).
+She has since starred in the independent films All We Imagine as Light and Girls Will Be Girls (both 2024).

-Early life
+Early life and education

-Kani was born in Cheruvakkal, a small village in Thiruvananthapuram, Kerala, to social activist and rationalist parents Jayasree A. K. and Maitreya Maitreyan.
+Kani Kusruti was born in Cheruvakkal, a small village in Thiruvananthapuram, Kerala, to social activist parents Jayasree A. K. and Maitreya Maitreyan.
 Her parents had dropped their last names to erase the social hierarchy marker that comes with last names in India.
 At 15, she invented her last name "Kusruti" (meaning "mischievous" in Malayalam) to fill in a requirement in her class 10th exam application.
-She grew up in Thiruvananthapuram, where she got introduced to the Abhinaya Theatre Research Centre, "a common platform for theatre practitioners".
-She later moved to Thrissur, where she enrolled in the theatre arts program at the Thrissur School of Drama, between 2005 and 2007.
+She grew up in Thiruvananthapuram, where she got introduced to the Abhinaya Theatre Research Centre.

+Kusruti later moved to Thrissur, where she enrolled in the theatre arts program at the Thrissur School of Drama between 2005 and 2007.
 She completed her theatre education at the L'École Internationale de Théâtre Jacques Lecoq, where she studied physical theatre for two years.